mrisher/smtp-sts/mta-sts.md

 func tryGetNewPolicy(domain) {
   // Check for an MTA STS TXT record for "domain" in DNS, and return the
-  // indicated policy (or a local cache of the unvalidated policy).
+  // indicated policy (or a local cache of the unsatisfied policy).
 }

 func cacheValidatedPolicy(domain, policy) {
-  // Store "policy" as the cached, validated policy for "domain".
+  // Store "policy" as the cached, satisfied policy for "domain".
 }

 func tryGetCachedValidatedPolicy(domain, policy) {
-  // Return a cached, validated policy for "domain".
+  // Return a cached, satisfied policy for "domain".
 }

 func tryMxAccordingTo(message, mx, policy) {